HakaiInstitute/metadata-review/.github/ISSUE_TEMPLATE/dataset-name.md

 ### Spatial

+- [ ] Ensure that Depth or Height Positive is correctly selected

 ### Contact

 - [ ] No organizations listed under first / last name
+- [ ] ROR and ORCID(s) are included and linked properly where applicable
 - [ ] The citation in the metadata record matches the preferred citation mentioned in the data package.
 - [ ] Include Hakai Institute as Publisher (& Distributor?)